Union Pacific 25198

 The caboose has been restored mechanically by Chris McLarney and is in excellent condition.
 It has recently under a

 complete exterior paint job, including correct markings for a UP caboose in service in the 1970s.
-It is currently stored, ready
+It is currently on display at

 Webmaster